Skip to main content

 Nitrous Oxide

-Nitrous oxide, more commonly known as "laughing gas," is often used as a conscious sedative during a dental visit.
+is often used as an anxiolytic during a dental visit.
 The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
 After treatment, the nitrous is turned off and oxygen is administered for 5-10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.

 Oral Conscious Sedation

 Through the use of sedatives and pain relievers, oral conscious sedation produces a relaxed state of consciousness to lessen pain and discomfort.
-Patients who receive oral conscious sedation are still able to speak and respond to questions during treatment, and express any pain or discomfort they may be having, although they may remember very little or nothing about the procedure.
+Patients who receive oral conscious sedation are still able to breathe on their own, still able to speak and respond to questions during treatment, and express any pain or discomfort they may be having, although they may remember very little or nothing about the procedure.
 Other side effects include headache, nausea and vomiting.

 General Anesthesia

+General anesthesia is utilized to facilitate the provision of dental services to patients that are unable to cope with having dental services in a traditional office setting.
 General anesthesia puts a patient completely to sleep during a dental procedure.
 The anesthesia can be administered in a variety of ways, including injection, gas inhalation or through an IV, depending on the circumstances.
 Aside from keeping the patient unconscious, the sedation also acts as an amnesiac, causing the patient to forget the events immediately before and after the procedure.
-General anesthesia is very safe under trained supervision.
 Dr. Sanchez-Hernandez has privileges at the Children's Hospital of Alabama.
 All general anesthesia cases are seen at the hospital where the anesthesia department provides services.